pyrddlgym-project/pyRDDLGym/docs/start2.rst

 Grounding a Domain
 ------

-By default, pyRDDLGym simulates domains in a tensored manner directly from the (lifted) domain description.
+By default, pyRDDLGym simulates domains in a vectorized manner directly from the (lifted) domain description.
 Specifically, parameterized variables are represented internally as numpy arrays, whose values are propagated in a vectorized manner through mathematical expressions.